iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Bilinear Form, Rietz Representations.md

 ---
 ### **Representation of Bilinear Form in Hilbert space**

-Similar to linear functionals in Hilbert space that has an inner product representation, it's the same for bilinear functionals constructed between 2 Hilbertspaces.
+Similar to linear functionals in Hilbert space that has an inner product representation, it's the same for bilinear functionals constructed between 2 Hilbert spaces.

 #### **Thm | Bounded Bilinear form with Linear Operator**